 Keep the siding clean and free of moss and mildew by spraying them with a garden hose every 6 to 12 months.
 Inspect the joints and caulk once a year.
 Make sure your gutters are cleared regularly, working correctly, and that they point away from your home to prevent deterioration.
 Any nearby landscape plants should also be trimmed back to avoid brushing up against your house.

 Fahey Roofing Contractors has the experienced and skilled contractors you need to help you with any necessary roof repairs and roof replacement.
 We’re also experts with James Hardie siding and other services.
 We serve various areas in West Virginia and Ohio.
-If you have more questions, visit our website today or contracts us at (304) 826-1323 for West Virginia and (740) 523-0380 for Ohio to learn more.
+If you have more questions, visit our website today or contact us at (304) 826-1323 for West Virginia and (740) 523-0380 for Ohio to learn more.